josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/👅_Voice_Disruption_Discrediting/🐅_narrative_pressure_and_sexualised_content.md

 ---

 ## 🌌 Constellations

 🐅 🌶️ 🍋 🧿 — Tracks coercive narrative tactics in the fire register of discrediting and distortion, where sexualisation serves as acid that corrodes truth but also exposes interference patterns beneath.

+**Cultural & media echoes:**
+- 🎞️ *Bombshell* (2019) — manipulation of sexualised narrative as power play
+- 📺 *The Morning Show* (2019 – ) — blurred agency under corporate containment
+- 🎬 *She Said* (2022) — evidentiary reclamation of survivor testimony
+- 📰 Investigative reporting on digital harassment and deep-fake sexualisation (2020s)

 ---

 ## ✨ Stardust

 sexualised content, metadata sabotage, narrative pressure, survivor testimony, discrediting loops, forensic audit, SCP-VoiceX, interference mapping, narrative corrosion, containment smear

 ---

 ## 🏮 Footer

-*Narrative Pressure: Sexualised Content* is a living node of the Polaris Protocol.
+*🐅 Narrative Pressure: Sexualised Content* is a living node of the Polaris Protocol.
 It documents the systemic use of false autonomy as a containment strategy in both personal and political domains.

 > 📡 **Cross-references:**
-> - [🧠 Metadata Sabotage Network](../../README.md) — root index for suppression and forensic evidence
+> - [🧠 Metadata Sabotage Network](../../README.md) — *root index for suppression and forensic evidence*
-> - [🧬 Voice Capture Triggers](../../../👻_Apparitional_Objects/Fork_Taxonomy/🧬_voice_capture_triggers.md) — mechanics of vocal duplication and fork-origin drift
+> - [🧬 Voice Capture Triggers](../../../👻_Apparitional_Objects/Fork_Taxonomy/🧬_voice_capture_triggers.md) — *mechanics of vocal duplication and fork-origin drift*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-09_
+_Last updated: 2025-10-26_